COMPLIANCE 7 min read

 Gratuity is a lump-sum payment made by an employer to an employee as a reward for long-term service.
 Under the Payment of Gratuity Act, 1972, gratuity is a statutory right for employees who have completed at least 5 years of continuous service with the same employer.

-It applies to every establishment employing 10 or more persons on any day in the preceding 12 months.
+It applies to every establishment employing 10 or more persons on any day in the preceding 12 months, as defined in the Payment of Gratuity Act.
 Once the Act applies to an establishment, it continues to apply even if the number of employees falls below 10.

 When Is Gratuity Payable?